 Regardless of cybersecurity proficiency, no organization is safe from data breaches.
-That’s why it’s critical that every business develops and documents an Incident Response Plan.
+That’s why it’s critical every business develops and documents an Incident Response Plan.
 Your response plan will outline steps your organization should take if you suspect data has been compromised.
-The quicker your business follows the plan, the better off you will be, and you will be in a position to mitigate the impact the data loss will have on your business.
+The quicker your business follows the plan, the better off you will be and you will be in a position to mitigate the impact the data loss will have on your business.

-IT and Security personnel should be continuously assessing your company’s data security gaps and training on how to detect vulnerabilities and apply necessary security measures.
+IT and Security personnel should continuously assess the company’s data security gaps and train on how to detect vulnerabilities and apply necessary security measures.
 They are also the first responders for the containment and mediation of a breach.
-According to the 2020 Cost of a Data Breach Study by IBM, companies that identified a breach in less than 200 days saved more than $1 million compared to those that took over 200 days.
+According to IBM’s 2021 Cost of a Data Breach Study, companies that identified a breach in less than 200 days saved more than $1 million on average compared to those that took over 200 days.

-Human Resources will serve as the frontline for communicating with employees, especially if their personal information was breached.
+Human Resources will serve as the frontline for communicating with employees, especially if their personnel information was breached.
 They may also help equip employees with resources and best practices for further protecting themselves and their families (both before and after a reported security incident).

 For your Incident Response Strategy to be effective, employees should periodically practice with simulated breaches.
 If an event does occur, response team members should be familiar with the processes within the plan and ready to jump into action.
-When executing your plan, keep a keen eye on potential roadblocks and make improvements to the framework with every rehearsal.
+When executing your plan, keep a keen eye on potential roadblocks and improve the framework with every rehearsal.

 Making your Data Breach Response Plan a routine can help your organization be better prepared for an actual breach.